google/WebFundamentals/src/content/en/updates/2018/12/get-installed-related-apps.md

 | **4.
 Origin trial**                          | Complete                     |
 | 5.
 Launch                                    | In beta                      |

+## Join the origin trial {: #origin-trial }

+Starting in Chrome 73, the `getInstalledRelatedApps()` API is available as an origin trial for Android.
+[Origin trials][ot-what-is] allow you to try out new features and give feedback on usability, practicality, and effectiveness to us, and the web standards community.
+For more information, see the [Origin Trials Guide for Web Developers][ot-dev-guide].

+Check out the [`getInstalledRelatedApps()` API Demo][demo] and [`getInstalledRelatedApps()` API Demo source][demo-source]

+### Register for the origin trial {: #ot }

+1. [Request a token][ot-request] for your origin.
+2. Add the token to your pages.
+There are two ways to provide this token on any pages in your origin:
+     * Add an `origin-trial` `<meta>` tag to the head of any page.
+For example, this may look something like:
+       `<meta http-equiv="origin-trial" content="TOKEN_GOES_HERE">`
+     * If you can configure your server, you can also provide the token on pages using an `Origin-Trial` HTTP header.
+The resulting response header should look something like: `Origin-Trial: TOKEN_GOES_HERE`

+### Alternatives to the origin trial

+If you want to experiment with the API locally, without an origin trial, enable the `#enable-experimental-web-platform-features` flag in `chrome://flags`.

 ## See it in action

 1. Using Chrome 79 or later on Android, open the [`getInstalledRelatedApps()` demo][demo].